Dementia Friendly Richmondshire

 Café Memoirs currently held across the district are:

-- Richmond Golf Club - 2nd Thursday every month
+- Richmond Golf Club Café Memoir - 1st Thursday of the month 2pm – 3:30pm

 Useful links to other organisations that can help are listed at the bottom of this page under the useful websites section.